Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Find on Map

-• Acropolis Museum restaurant: Sample a wonderful selection of traditional Greek dishes at the museum’s restaurant while enjoying magnificent views of the Acropolis and other historical landmarks.
+• Acropolis Museum restaurant: Sample a wonderful selection of traditional Greek dishes at the Acropolis Museum restaurant while enjoying magnificent views of the Acropolis and other historical landmarks.

 • Dionysos Zonar’s: Renowned for its grilled meats and seafood dishes, Dionysos Zonar’s restaurant provides a picturesque dining experience in the heart of Athens.